Education for Ministry

-A new year of EfM starts at St. Mark’s on Wednesday, January 4, 2017.
-Please register now in order to have materials in hand in time; the registration deadline is Sunday, November 27, 2016.
-Jay and Teresa Means have been trained and commissioned to serve as Mentors of our group and will provide registration materials and discuss questions with anyone interested in the program.
+A new year of EfM starts at St. Mark’s on in the fall.
+Jeannie May has been trained and commissioned to serve as Mentor of our group and will provide registration materials and discuss questions with anyone interested in the program.

-For more information or to register, contact Teresa Means, firstname.lastname@example.org or Jay Means, email@example.com.
+For more information or to register, contact Jeannie May email@example.com

 EFM Details flyer here